Seasonal Prediction of Sea Level Anomalies in the Western Pacific

 Introduction

-Gridded forecasts and skill maps are presented using a navigable map overlain with geospatial information.
-Summary reports on sea level anomalies for Partner Countries in PACCSAP will be available in the future.
+The web portal delivers gridded forecasts and skill maps using a navigable map overlain with geospatial information.
+Sea level anomaly plume plots are also available for Partner Countries in PACCSAP.

 Project background

 Seasonal and inter-annual climate variability is acknowledged as a major factor in determining the vulnerability of many Pacific Island countries and Timor Leste to climate change.
-PACCSAP is working to improve the understanding of existing and future climatic changes in the Western Pacific and impacts in the region.
-Sea level rise is expected to have some of the most profound impacts on islands in the Western Pacific through coastal erosion, damage to physical assets and loss of agricultural productivity due to salt water intrusion and increasing salinity.
+PACCSAP is working to improve the understanding of existing and future climatic changes and impacts in the Western Pacific region.

 Project objectives

 The new seasonal outlooks for sea level are based on the Predictive Ocean-Atmosphere Model for Australia (POAMA).
-The forecast system consists of a data assimilation system for the initialization of the ocean, land, and atmosphere and a coupled ocean–atmosphere model.
-The application of dynamical physics-based models is extremely relevant in this region as there is no assumption of climate stationarity, and thus can predict unprecedented events in a changing climate.
-This project will deliver seasonal sea level anomalies predictions, assessment of the skill of these forecasts and outlook reports and in-house training for Pacific Partner Countries.
+The forecast system consists of a data assimilation system for the initialisation of the ocean, land and atmosphere and a coupled ocean–atmosphere model.
+The application of a dynamical physics-based model is extremely relevant in this region as there is no assumption of climate stationarity, thus enabling the prediction of unprecedented events in a changing climate.

-Under climate change sea level is predicted to rise with Pacific Island nations and Timor Leste being particularly vulnerable.
-This project is developing a better understanding of seasonal sea level prediction, relevant skilful forecast products for the Western Pacific and conducting in country training on the use of these products.
+This information is critical to Partner Countries in planning coastal development and safeguarding agricultural, marine and water resources.
+Pacific Island nations and Timor Leste experience high levels of seasonal sea level variability which, when combined with the effects of sea level rise and climate change, makes Pacific Island nations and Timor Leste particularly vulnerable to extreme sea level events.
+This project is working on developing a better understanding of seasonal sea level prediction, relevant skilful forecast products for the Western Pacific, and conducting in-country training on the use of these products.